junjiemars/.emacs.d/README.md

 ## Install

-Just one thing you need to do, clone it (just <400KB) to your HOME directory:
+Just one thing you need to do, clone it (just <500KB) to your HOME directory:
 ```sh
 $ git clone --depth=1 https://github.com/junjiemars/.emacs.d.git ~/.emacs.d
 ```

+First run More Reasonable Emacs, it should automatically do:
+* byte compile elisp source files.
+* install packages, if you enabled it and you have a Emacs-24.0+.

+After first run More Reasonable Emacs, exit and then reopen Emacs.

 On Windows, if you'd [Git-Bash](https://git-scm.com/downloads) installed but no Emacs, you are lucky, a one line code will do it all for you and more: fix some Emacs' issue for you, and you don't need run ```git clone ...```,